Our Goals

 • Participant location data;

-• Participant biometric data (heart rate, step count, sleep quality); T
+• Participant biometric data (heart rate, step count, sleep quality);

 During each summer, we have also installed temperature sensors across Chelsea and East Boston.